-APPENDIX C. GOVERNANCE, NOMINATION AND SUCCESSION COMMITTEE MANDATE
+APPENDIX C. GOVERNANCE AND ESG COMMITTEE MANDATE

-- b) in addition, a meeting may be called by the Chair of the Committee, the Chief Executive Officer (the "CEO") or any member of the Committee.
-A notice of time and place of every meeting of the Committee shall be given in writing to each member of the Committee at least two business days prior to the time fixed for such meeting, unless waived by all members entitled to attend.
-Attendance of a member of the Committee at a meeting shall constitute waiver of notice of the meeting, except where a member attends a meeting for the express purpose of objecting to the transaction of any business on the grounds that the meeting was not lawfully called; - c) a quorum for meetings of the Committee shall require a majority of its members present in person or by telephone.
-If the Chairman of the Committee is not present at any meeting of the Committee, one of the other members of the Committee present at the meeting will be chosen to preside by a majority of the members of the Committee present at that meeting; - d) the CEO shall be available to advise the Committee, shall receive notice of meetings and may attend meetings of the Committee at the invitation of the Chair.
+A quorum for meetings of the Committee shall require a majority of its members present in person or by telephone.
+If the Chair of the Committee is not present at any meeting of the Committee, one of the other members of the Committee present at the meeting will be chosen to preside by a majority of the members of the Committee present at that meeting.

+The CEO shall be available to advise the Committee, shall receive notice of meetings and may attend meetings of the Committee at the invitation of the Chair.
 Other management representatives shall be invited to attend as necessary.
-Notwithstanding the foregoing, the Chair of the Committee shall hold in-camera sessions, without Management present, at every meeting of the Committee; - e) decisions of the Committee shall be determined by a majority of the votes cast; - f) the Committee shall appoint a member of the Committee, other officer of the Trust, or legal counsel to act as secretary at each meeting for the purpose of recording the minutes of each meeting; and - g) the Committee shall provide the Board with a summary of all meetings together with a copy of the minutes from such meetings.
+Notwithstanding the foregoing, the Chair of the Committee shall hold in camera sessions, without management present, at every meeting of the Committee.

+Decisions of the Committee shall be determined by a majority of the votes cast.

+The Committee shall appoint a member of the Committee, other officer of the REIT, or legal counsel to act as secretary at each meeting for the purpose of recording the minutes of each meeting.

+The Committee shall provide the Board with a summary of all meetings together with a copy of the minutes from such meetings.
 Where minutes have not yet been prepared, the Chair shall provide the Board with oral reports on the activities of the Committee.
 All information reviewed and discussed by the Committee at any meeting shall be referred to in the minutes and made available for examination by the Board upon request to the Chair.

-Section 2 Mandatory Duties
+SCOPE, DUTIES AND RESPONSIBILITIES Mandatory Duties